 Migration steps

-1. Spin up Directus via Docker pointed at your existing database.
+Spin up Directus via Docker pointed at your existing database; the admin UI auto-generates from your tables.

-2. Configure roles and field-level permissions on the database tables.
+Configure roles and field-level permissions so editors can only touch the right tables.

-3. Migrate any Contentful-only content into your DB schema (often as a content table).
+Migrate any Contentful-only content into your DB schema, typically as a dedicated content table.

-4. Cut over your front end to Directus APIs; cancel Contentful once integrated.
+Cut over your front end to Directus's REST or GraphQL endpoints, then cancel Contentful once integrated.

-Not for: Directus is the wrong fit for teams with no existing database who want a content-first editor experience; Contentful or Sanity fit that better.
+Not for: Skip Directus if you have no existing database and want a content-first editor experience; Contentful or Sanity fit that better.

 Paid plans from $15.00/mo